NULLHE4D/telegosend/README.md

 Or maybe you want to get notified if a certain command exited with a non-zero exit code:
 ```
-./my-awesome-script.sh || telegosend -m "not so awesome afterall"
+./my-awesome-script.sh || telegosend -m "not so awesome after all"
 ```

 You can also specify the message to send via stdin: